What is a Human Rights City?

 Mr. Kjaerum was the Chairperson of the Network of Directors of EU Agencies 2014-15.
-He was a member (2002-2008) of the United Nations Committee on the Elimination of Racial Discrimination (CERD) and its follow-up rapporteur from 2006-08.
-He was a member of the EU network of independent experts responsible for monitoring compliance with the EU Charter of Fundamental Rights (2002-2006).
-In 2004, he was elected chair of the International Coordinating Committee for National Human Rights Institutions.
+He was a member (2002-2008) of the United Nations Committee on the Elimination of Racial Discrimination (CERD).
+From 2004-08, he was chair of the International Coordinating Committee for National Human Rights Institutions.

 Human Rights: Early Days or Endtimes?, (Ikke kun retsfilosofi, Eds.
 Nis Jul Clausen, Jørgen Dalberg-Larsen og Hans Viggo Godsk Pedersen, Jurist- og Økonomforbundets Forlag, 2016.

 The Fundamental Rights Agency and Civil Society: Reminding the gardeners of their plants’ roots.

 Co-author with Gabriel Toggenburg, European Diversity and Autonomy Papers, EDAP 2012/2